Alex-Sensintaffar/CS5783/README.md

 # CS5783

-Assignment 3
+Assignment 4

-Run File Assignment3.ipynb
+Run File Assignment4.ipynb

-Data collected was stored in "Assignment 3 data.xlsx"
+Data can be found in files

 Imports needed: